 If the company becomes highly leveraged ( high on debt) then it faces high-interest payments.
 Dependencies on receivables would be high and any default on the same could lead to bankruptcy or inability to meet liabilities impacting the stock very negatively.

-LTCGs exceeding INR 1 lakh arising from redemption of Mutual Fund units or equities on or after 1st April 2018, will be taxed at 10 percent (plus cess) or at 10.4 percent.
-Long-term capital gains till INR 1 lakh will be exempt.
+LTCGs exceeding INR 1 lakh arising from redemption of Mutual Fund units or equities will be taxed at 10 percent (plus cess) or at 10.4 percent.
+Long-term Capital Gains till INR 1 lakh will be exempt.
 For example, if you earn INR 3 lakhs in combined long-term capital gains from stocks or Mutual Fund investments in a financial year.
 The taxable LTCGs will be INR 2 lakh (INR 3 lakh - 1 lakh) and tax liability will be INR 20,000 (10 per cent of INR 2 lakh).

 Long-term capital gains are the profit arising from selling or redemption of equity funds held more than a year.